 AP and lateral radiographs are able to diagnose congenital radioulnar synostosis.
-Radiographic followup is required even in asymptomatic cases to note for any progressive subluxation of radial head.
+Radiographic follow-up is required even in asymptomatic cases to note any progressive subluxation of the radial head.

-Each patients should be individually evaluated to determine the treatment required.
+Each patient should be individually evaluated to determine the treatment required.
 Surgical treatment may be considered on the severity of the deformity and if the condition is bilateral.

-Patients with neutral rotation, mild pronation or without much functional limitations should not be subjected to surgery.
-Decision for surgery should base onl functional limitations than on absolute forearm position.
+Patients with neutral rotation, mild pronation or without many functional limitations should not be subjected to surgery.
+The decision for surgery should base on functional limitations than on absolute forearm position.

 Subluxated radial heads are excised at skeletal maturity.
-For other procedures surgery should be performed in preschool age.
+Other procedures should be performed in preschool age.